 About the College

 In 1995 Urgyen Sangharakshita, the founder and first Head of the Triratna Buddhist Order, handed on responsibility for conducting public ordinations to a group of five Order members – Sanghadevi, Sona, Srimala, Subhuti and Suvajra – with whom he had worked closely over many years and who shared very deeply his understanding of Going for Refuge, the essential Buddhist act.
 With this handing on, the College of Public Preceptors was established.
-The College has grown and developed considerably since then: there are currently 44 members: 24 men and 20 women.
+The College has grown and developed considerably since then – you can meet the members here.

 In this section, we introduce Urgyen Sangharakshita and explain the responsibilities of the College, as well as its relationship with the wider Triratna community.